 - intermediaries: firms that advise customers on funeral plan contracts or arrange them for customers (this may include funeral directors and will writers)

-If you undertake any of these activities, and wish to continue doing so once our regulation comes into force in July 2022, you will need to apply for our authorisation or become an appointed representative (AR).
+If you undertake any of these activities, and wish to continue doing so once our regulation comes into force on 29 July 2022, you will need to apply for our authorisation or become an appointed representative (AR).

 Continuing with regulated activity without being an authorised or exempt person (such as an appointed representative) is a criminal offence.